-The Smoking Cessation Leadership Center (SCLC), a SAMHSA National Center of Excellence for Tobacco Free Recovery would like to thank all who spearheaded this trauma-specific group intervention model and collaborated with the National Association of State Mental Health Program Directors (NASMHPD) Center for Innovation in Trauma-Informed Approaches and Advocates for Human Potential, Inc. (AHP) to design a trauma-specific intervention for individuals in recovery and individuals incarcerated in correctional facilities.
+The Smoking Cessation Leadership Center (SCLC) would like to thank all who spearheaded this trauma-specific group intervention model and collaborated with the National Association of State Mental Health Program Directors (NASMHPD) Center for Innovation in Trauma-Informed Approaches and Advocates for Human Potential, Inc. (AHP) to design a trauma-specific intervention for individuals in recovery and individuals incarcerated in correctional facilities.
 Trauma, Addictions, Mental Health and Recovery (TAMAR) was originally developed in 1999 as part of a Substance Abuse and Mental Health Services Administration (SAMHSA) Women and Violence project site in Maryland.
 This version was adapted from the original TAMAR model by Leah Harris, M.A.
 (NASMHPD); Kay Peavey, B.A.
 (AHP); Joan Gillece, Ph.D.
 (NASMHPD); and Pam Rainer, M.S.W.
 (AHP).

-If you are interested in learning more about tobacco-free recovery, please email Brian.Clark@ucsf. edu at SCLC, call SCLC's toll-free line (877) 509-3786, or visit SmokingCessationLeadership.ucsf. edu.
+If you are interested in learning more about tobacco-free recovery, please email Brian.
+Clark@ucsf.edu at SCLC, call SCLC's toll-free line (877) 509-3786, or visit SmokingCessationLeadership.ucsf.edu.